puzzle/pcts/README.md

 ### Docker

-To start the application with docker navigate to the docker directory.
+To start the application with Docker, navigate to the `/docker` directory.
-From Repository root `cd docker`

-you can start the docker with different docker profiles:
+There are different profiles available.

 **Full-stack:**